ouya/docs/controllers.md

 - a touchpad, configured to behave as a mouse input (Touchpad) See the interface-guidelines for a link to button images.

-**Note:** The analog triggers also act as digital buttons, with a threshold of 0.5 for the analog value.
+**NOTE:** The analog triggers also act as digital buttons, with a threshold of 0.5 for the analog value.

 Since controller interfaces are so crucial, we've done some work to make your life easier.